Introduction

 Microbiological

 It is obvious to demonstrate microbiological spoilage with microbiological methods.
 The total aerobic mesophilic plate count can be used for this.
-Depending on the storage conditions, it may be useful, for example, to incubate at a reduced temperature (for psychrophiles in refrigerated products) or under anaerobic conditions (for anaerobes in vacuum-packed products).
+Depending on the storage conditions, it may be useful, for example, to incubate at a reduced (for psychrophiles in refrigerated products) or under anaerobic conditions (for anaerobes in vacuum-packed products).

 Chemical